Friday, 11 January 2019

 example pages from collaborative approaches to PDA

 As happened to me with Ruth and Phil's first book, tears sprang to my eyes as I began to read this book.
 Honestly, it's like they've been in my house and understood our girl.
-I think it's a relief in a way; it brings home to me just how complex the situation is here on a daily basis and with that comes some acknowledgement that I am doing my best to hold things together all the time.
+I think it brings relief in a way; it highlights just how complex the situation is here on a daily basis and with that comes some acknowledgement that I am doing my best to hold things together all the time.
 Not just at times of meltdowns, but all the times before and after when I'm constantly planning to avoid those meltdowns and that distress.
-It is exhausting, there's no point lying about it.
-This book, whilst not aimed at parents like me, is a support because it's almost proof of the kinds of strategies which need to go into every day - not because that's how we want to live, but because that is what works to enable our children with PDA to have the best life they can have.
+It is exhausting, there's no point denying that.
+This book, whilst not aimed at parents like me, is a support because it's proof of the kinds of strategies which need to be used every day - not because that's how we want to live, but because that is what works to enable our children with PDA to have the best life they can have.

 You can order this book from Amazon here: Collaborative Approaches to Learning for Pupils with PDA: Strategies for Education Professionals*